Two strangers disagree

 “I don't care about direction.
 I care about flow.”

 A thin layer on both sides at once.
-They quote prices on both sides and earn the spread between them.
+They quote prices on both sides and earn the spread.
 Without market makers, the market would be nearly empty.

 “The perp price is wrong.
 I'm going to fix it and get paid.”

-That's not a warning.
-It's information.
-The market needs speculators — without them, hedgers can't hedge and market makers can't earn.
-But knowing where you sit in the food chain is the difference between participating and being consumed.
+If you're reading this, you would be the speculator.
+Not a warning — information.
+Knowing where you sit in the food chain is the difference between participating and being consumed.

 Buy 1 BTC spot.
 Short 1 BTC perp.
-Price goes up?
+Price up?
 Spot gains, perp loses — net zero.
-Price goes down?
+Price down?
 Spot loses, perp gains — net zero.
-But if funding is positive, you collect the funding rate on your short.
+But if funding is positive, you collect it on your short.
 You're earning yield on nothing.

 Long spot + short perp = zero directional exposure.
-Funding rate flows from longs to shorts (when positive).
+Funding flows from longs to shorts.
 At 0.01% per 8h, that's ~11% APY on a delta-neutral position.

 Funding can flip negative.
 Your yield becomes a cost.
-Set funding to −0.01% and watch the drip reverse.
 The basis can also narrow — unwinding the trade at a loss.

-The carry trade is one of the largest sources of perp volume.
-Institutional capital enters not to speculate but to run this strategy.
+One of the largest sources of perp volume.
+Institutional capital enters not to speculate but to run this.
 The speculator provides the funding.
 The carry trader harvests it.

 The engine is built.